 - Don’t let emails and texts become a distraction – it takes between 10 and 15 minutes to get back on task after an interruption.
 Shut off the notifications on your laptop, tablet, and smart phone that warn you that emails or texts have come in.
-Then check and respond to your emails and texts only a few times a day, like first thing in the morning, noon, and 4:00 PM.
+According to pr-agency.uk you should then check and respond to your emails and texts only a few times a day, like first thing in the morning, noon, and 4:00 PM.
 Give yourself a half hour (or other appropriate amount of time) to respond to the emails and texts

 - Don’t answer the phone unless you really have to… Or it’s a customer – the same rules apply here as they do to emails and texts.
 The only difference is that you have to be aware of providing the best customer service you can, and that may mean answering the phone for customers and clients.
 Again, check voice-mails only a few times a day and respond as necessary.